robotology/himrep/README_Caffe.md

 ##### Other packages

-Refer to [Ubuntu Installation](http://caffe.berkeleyvision.org/install_apt.html) for updated instructions.
+Refer to [Caffe - Ubuntu Installation](http://caffe.berkeleyvision.org/install_apt.html) for updated instructions.
 On Ubunutu 14.04 LTS at the time being we have done:

 Google Protobuf Buffers C++: <br />
 sudo apt-get install libprotobuf-dev protobuf-compiler